-Law 15/2012 entered into force on 1 January 2013.
 These taxes are not strictly environmental taxes.
-Revenues created by them will finance the Spanish deficit for the cost of generation and distribution of electricity.
-Taxes apply to:
+Revenues which will arise from them will finance the Spanish deficit of the cost of generation and distribution of electricity.

-- use of continental waters to generate electricity (hydroelectricity generation).
+- Fee on use of continental waters to generate electricity (hydroelectricity generation).

 Law 15/2012 has also established that the electrical energy attributable to the use of fuels in facilities that use any of the non-consumable renewable energies as primary energy shall not be subject to a premium-based economic regulation.
 This affects solar-thermal installations in particular.